particl/ccs-proposals/general-fund.md

     amount:
 ---

-This is the general fund for the Particl Project - donations from here will be used to support the Particl Project Thank you.
+This is the general fund for the Particl Project - donations from here will be used to support the Particl Project.
+Thank you.